wp-plugins/mightyreach-for-wordpress/readme.txt

 = Do I have to enter my passwords for any services? =

 No. Though for Google Analytics you'll have to grant access to the plugin, but you never have to give up your login and you can always revoke access.
+To revoke access to the plugin go to: https://www.google.com/accounts/IssuedAuthSubTokens.

 = Is any of my data stored or transmitted anywhere other than my WordPress database? =